 The Batman tv series (1966-68), like The Adventures of Superman and The Green Hornet (1966-67) was based on a long-standing comic book series.
 But only loosely.
-The characters were the same -- superhero with no superpowers Batman/Bruce Wayne (Adam West), his teen sidekick Robin/Dick Grayson (Burt Ward), butler Alfred, police chief Gordon, even some of the villains -- Joker, Riddler, Penguin.
+The characters were the same -- superhero with no superpowers Batman/Bruce Wayne (Adam West), his teen sidekick Robin/Dick Grayson (Burt Ward), butler Alfred, police chief Gordon, even some of the villains -- Joker, Riddler, Penguin, Louie the Lilac (played by comedy legend Milton Berle).
 But they infused their characters with a "gee-gosh" earnestness that the hippie generation found hilarious.

 And the predicaments that the Dynamic Duo got into during their weekly cliffhangers became more and more ludicrous.
 But what gay kid noticed, or cared?
 They were tied up and struggling, muscles were straining, and you had to wait a whole 24 hours to see what clever -- or exceptionally lucky -- strategy they would use to escape.